What’s A Common Adaptation To Cardiovascular Training That You’re Missing Out On

 Is high-intensity interval training better than steady-state cardio for adaptations?

 Neither is strictly better — they stimulate different adaptations.
+HIIT improves VO2 max and anaerobic threshold more efficiently per time invested, while steady-state cardio builds a broader aerobic base.
 Both are valuable.
-HIIT improves VO2 max and anaerobic threshold more efficiently per time invested, while steady-state cardio builds a broader aerobic base.
 Most well-rounded programs include both.

 What's the minimum cardio needed to maintain cardiovascular fitness?